samhughes91/Sentia_Assignment_SamHughes/README.md

 ## Testing
 - Both VMs have DNS configured, you can navigate to the VMs separately to ensure both are working
 - The VM's have been placed in a load balancer back end pool.
-The public facing ip address decides which VM you will navigate to.
+The lb public facing ip address decides which VM you will navigate to.
+- Navigate to your LB Public facing IP (or DNS) from your development machine
+- Upload a .JPG file
+- Log into your Azure Data Lake and verify the .JPG is saved in the 'images' container
+- append /api/secrettest/ to the URL to test if the secret value is retrieved from the Azure Key Vault

 ## Additional
 - Azure Policy incorporated into solution